 Reframing Family Engagement

-Search Institute has identified key shifts that can energize how schools and organizations partner with families.
-6 Shifts: Where Is Your School or Organization? is a self-reflection tool that helps to examine your school or organization’s default mindsets and practices, identifying opportunities to explore and strengthen.
+Search Institute has identified six mindset shifts that reframe and re-energize how schools and organizations partner with families.
+Use 6 Shifts: Where Is Your School or Organization? to reflect on your school or organization’s default mindsets, which can surface starting points for refreshing your partnerships with families.

 6 Shifts: Where Is Your School or Organization?

-- A shift from focusing all resources on one developmental period and one setting (child care) towards engaging families across multiple transitions and settings.
+- A shift from focusing disproportionately on one developmental period and one setting (in this case, preschool child care) toward engaging families across multiple transitions and settings.

-- A shift from focusing on families’ deficits, risks, or dysfunction to building on families’ strengths, including their resilience in the face of challenges.
+- A shift from focusing on families’ deficits, risks, or dysfunction toward building on families’ strengths, including their resilience in the face of challenges.

-- A shift from recruiting families to participate in programs to deepening mutual, trusting relationships with families.
+- A shift from recruiting families to participate in programs toward deepening mutual, trusting relationships with families.

-- A shift from building parenting skills to nurturing relationships within families.
+- A shift from building parenting skills toward nurturing relationships within families.

-- A shift from helping individual families on their own to cultivating relationships among families.
+- A shift from helping individual families on their own toward cultivating relationships among families.

-- A shift from serving families to empowering families.
+- A shift from serving families toward activating families to lead.

 Virtual Check-ins to Keep Connected